joshgerdes/jekyll-uno/_posts/2022-01-11-create-azure-point-to-site-vpn-using-azure-active-directory-authentication.md

 Note: I don't have a DNS service running in Azure, but the Azure VPN agent will take DNS from the Virtual Network _(Azure Private DNS zone or your DNS server)_; you can set Custom DNS servers by modifying your DNS configuration.

-You can set your Custom DNS settings (remember to add the DNS suffix if needed) and configure the VPN to automatically connect by following the details on the [OpenVPN Azure AD](https://docs.microsoft.com/en-us/azure/vpn-gateway/openvpn-azure-ad-client#faq "Azure Active Directory authentication: Configure a VPN client for P2S OpenVPN protocol connections") Client page.
+You can set your Custom DNS settings (remember to add the DNS suffix if needed) and configure the VPN to automatically connect by following the details on the [OpenVPN Azure AD](https://docs.microsoft.com/en-us/azure/vpn-gateway/openvpn-azure-ad-client#faq "Azure Active Directory authentication: Configure a VPN client for P2S OpenVPN protocol connections"){:target="_blank"} Client page.